 Even more startling is that means that you probably know someone who is a millionaire, and you probably live within a stone's throw of other millionaires that you don't know.

 The truth is that a lot of millionaires have very specific habits.
-Traits that make them successful.
-One of the most interesting aspects of my Better Know a Young Millionaire Investor series is what makes some of these millionaires tick.
+Traits that make them successful - whether personally or professionally.

-Beyond the inspirational, here are five fundamental habits that you’re millionaire neighbor has but probably isn’t telling you.
+Beyond the inspirational, here are five fundamental habits that your millionaire neighbor has but probably isn't telling you.

 1. Start Young and Don't Mess Up